cleidigh/ThunderKdB/xall/x68/987740-nostalgy_ng/src/README.md

 The easiest way to install Nostalgy++ is through  Thunderbird`s addon page.
 It will automatically update itself when new versions are released.

+Test version and bug fixes are available on github at https://github.com/opto/nostalgy-xpi/releases

 Authors